tombensve/About/README.md

 it is still a far too complicated process.
 My GitHub code is mostly for fun and it need to continue to be that.

-As seen above I'm now using a free account on Repsy to share my binaries.
+As seen above I'm now using a free account on [Repsy.io](https://repsy.io/) to share my binaries.
 Its as easy as Bintray was.

 It is also possible to checkout my repo and build it with `mvn install`.
 After that there will be binaries in your ~/.m2/ folder.